 Pursuant to Section 52-4-6, Utah Code Annotated, Duchesne City hereby gives notice that the Duchesne City Council holds its regular council meetings on the second and fourth Tuesday of each month starting at 6:00 p.m., in the Duchesne City Office Building, 500 East Main, Duchesne, Utah.

 We're pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water source is Central Utah Water Conservancy District – Duchesne Valley Water Treatment Plant and is supplied by surface water from the Starvation Reservoir.
+Our water sources have been determined to be from surface water sources.
+Our water source is CUWCD-Duchesne Well and Starvation Reservoir Intake.

-The Drinking Water Source Protection Plan for Central Utah Water Conservancy District can be made available for your review.
+The Drinking Water Source Protection Plan for Duchesne is available for your review.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
-Management strategies have been developed to further protect our source from contamination.
-Please contact Central Utah Water Conservancy District if you have questions or concerns about their source protection plan.
+Our sources have been determined to have a low level of susceptibility from potential contamination from sources.
+Our sources are located in remote and protected areas and have a low level of susceptibility to potential contamination sources.
+We have also developed management strategies to further protect our sources from contamination.
+Please contact us if you have questions or concerns about our source protection plan.

 There are many connections to our water distribution system.
 When connections are properly installed and maintained, the concerns are very minimal.
 However, unapproved and improper piping changes or connections can adversely affect not only the availability, but also the quality of the water.
 A cross connection may let polluted water or even chemicals mingle into the water supply system when not properly protected.
 This not only compromises the water quality but can also affect your health.
 So, what can you do?
 Do not make or allow improper connections at your homes.
 Even that unprotected garden hose lying in the puddle next to the driveway is a cross connection.
 The unprotected lawn sprinkler system after you have fertilized or sprayed is also a cross connection.
 When the cross connection is allowed to exist at your home, it will affect you and your family first.
 If you’d like to learn more about helping to protect the quality of our water, call us for further information about ways you can help.

-If you have any questions about this report or concerning your water utility, please contact Diane Miller at 435-738-2464.
+If you have any questions about this report or concerning your water utility, please contact Lane Genereaux 435-733-0304.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the 2nd and 4th Tuesdays at 6:00 p.m. at the Duchesne City Office Building.
+They are held on the second and fourth Tuesdays of the month at 6 pm in the city offices.

 In the following table you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions: